Recursive vectorized computation of the vector $p$-norm: Abstract

 \section{Abstract}

 Recursive algorithms for computing the Frobenius norm of a real array are proposed, based on $\mathrm{hypot}$, a hypotenuse function.
 Comparing their relative accuracy bounds with those of the BLAS routine $\mathtt{DNRM2}$ it is shown that the proposed algorithms could in many cases be significantly more accurate.
-The scalar recursive algorithms are vectorized with the Intel's vector instructions to achieve performance comparable to $\mathtt{xNRM2}$, and are further parallelized with OpenCilk.
+The scalar recursive algorithms are vectorized with the Intel's vector instructions to achieve performance comparable to $\mathtt{DNRM2}$, and are further parallelized with OpenCilk.
 Some scalar algorithms are unconditionally bitwise reproducible, while the reproducibility of the vector ones depends on the vector width.
+A modification of the proposed algorithms to compute the vector $p$-norm is also presented.